 (323) 460-6464 phone

-Angela Barnes Gomes was raised in Atlanta, Georgia, and in spite of her parents’ pleas to “just move to midtown and get a nice corporate job,” after college she moved to LA and started working as an Assistant Director.
+Angela Barnes Gomes is an episodic TV director raised in Atlanta, Georgia.
+In spite of her parents’ pleas to “just move to midtown and get a nice corporate job,” after college she moved to LA and started working as an Assistant Director.
 Between jobs, she traveled, made short films, cooked for friends, played in bands and surrounded herself with a small but diverse group of interesting people that weren’t afraid to have a little fun.

-Much to her parents’ delight, Angela now lives back in Atlanta, only about 10 minutes from midtown.
+Much to her parents’ delight, Angela now calls Atlanta home again, and lives only about 10 minutes from midtown.
 She considers herself part of both the Atlanta and LA film communities, and is known on both coasts for her dry sense of humor, positive attitude and willingness to buy the first round at the end of a good day.

 Atlanta Advisory Board